Do I Need CPAP If I Snore

 Avoid taking sedatives (such as sleeping pills) before going to bed to avoid aggravating snoring.

-Professional Treatment for Snoring
+Professional Treatment For Snoring

-Surgical treatment is the main treatment for obstructive sleep apnea hypopnea syndrome in children.
-Surgical methods include removal of tonsils or adenoids.
-For adult patients, if there are obvious anatomical problems, the airway can be expanded through surgery, so that the patient can receive effective treatment.
-The specific surgical method varies depending on the location of the obstruction and stenosis.
-The most commonly used is uvulopalatopharyngoplasty.
+For adult patients, if there are significant anatomical problems, surgery can be performed to widen the airway, thus providing effective treatment.
+The specific surgical procedure varies depending on the location of the obstruction or narrowing; the most common is uvulopalatopharyngoplasty.

 Tips To Prevent Snoring